 So what #1: Don't expect a "return" on your insurance dollar.
 For example, if you buy flood or disability insurance, don't abandon those policies because it's been a few years and you haven't used them yet. **No losses does not make insurance a "bad investment." **Count yourself lucky that you haven't experienced a flood or disability.
 You bought the policies to protect yourself from losses from those possible events - not to get rich on claims.
 Say it out loud: the best return on insurance is no return.

 So what #2: Be suspicious of products that promise a return on your insurance dollar.
-And here we're mostly talking about cash value life insurance (whole, permanent, universal and variable all fall into this bucket).
+And here we're mostly talking about cash value life insurance policies (whole, permanent, universal and variable all fall into this bucket).
 You may have seen other personal finance experts talk about why these products are a bad idea (see Dave Ramsey and a passionate Suze Orman below).

 Cash value life insurance basically promises an investment return on part of your premiums (in a cash value that builds up on your policy) and a traditional death benefit.
 These cash value policies are much more expensive than traditional term life policies and provide a return (net of commissions and expenses) that is less than the long-term return you could get on the market.
 Most people are almost always better off buying inexpensive & simple term life insurance and investing the rest of your cash in pure investment vehicles (like your 401(k) or IRA).